-2) How many people from our company should attend the Networking Night?
+1) How many people from our company should attend EECS Networking Night?

-We recommend bringing 2 people.
-But you can bring as many as you like - just be aware they may have to stand.
+We recommend at least 2 people.
+But you can bring as many as you like.
+This is a virtual event.

 3) Do the students sign up to meet us?
 Or do we get to pick who we meet with?